helcat/pie/README.md

 * `Pie_Option.SHOW_MEMORY_USAGE` : shows approximate memory usage.
 Default false.
 * `Pie_Option.TERMINATE_LOG_AFTER_PROCESSING` : will terminate the logging.
 Default false.
 * `Pie_Option.DO_NOT_DELETE_DESTINATION_FILE_ON_ERROR` : will override the default of deleting the file if an error has occurred.
-* `Pie_Option.ENC_MODULATION_OFF` : will turn off modulation.
-Not recommended, only turn off if necessary.
+* `Pie_Option.ENC_MODULATION` : will turn on modulation.

 Example

 `new Pie_Config(Pie_Option.OVERWRITE_FILE, Pie_Option.SHOW_PROCESSING_TIME);`

+When modulation is turned on every encoding will be completely different, even if it's the same content.
+This will increase the file size but not extensively.
+When modulation is not used the file size will try and remain depending on the encoding and if encryption is used.

 ## Encoding Options
 Add these to "`new Pie_Config(....)`"